 How good your credit rating is not only affects whether banks and companies will lend you money.
 It also affects the actual deal you are offered.

-So if you want to get the best credit cards, loans, mortgage deals and mobile phone contracts – you need a good credit rating.
+So if you want to get the best credit cards, bank loans, mortgage deals and mobile phone contracts – you need a good credit rating.
 (Taking out a payday loan can seriously hamper your chances of getting a mortgage).

 Not sure what your credit rating is?
 You can check your credit rating for free here.

 A controversial industry